A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Acknowledgement

 \section{Acknowledgement}

-The support provided by China Scholarship Council (CSC) during a visit of the first author to the University of Leeds is acknowledged.
-We gratefully acknowledge the provision of mobile data by Smart Step Digital Technology Co., Ltd., China Union.
-This work was undertaken on ARC4, part of the High Performance Computing facilities at the University of Leeds, UK.
+The support provided by the China Scholarship Council (CSC) during the first author's visit to the University of Leeds (No. 202106560015) is gratefully acknowledged.
+We would like to also appreciate the provision of mobile data by Smart Step Digital Technology Co., Ltd., China Union.
+This work was undertaken on ARC4, part of the High Performance Computing facilities at the University of Leeds.

 \appendixpage

 {A\arabic{section}}